See Trail Map

 About The Trail

-This trail is named to commemorate the route taken by Spanish explorer Juan Bautista de Anza during his 18th-century expedition into the Delta region of today's East Contra Costa County.
+This Delta de Anza Regional Trail is named to commemorate the route taken by Spanish explorer Juan Bautista de Anza during his 18th-century expedition into the Delta region of today's East Contra Costa County.

 The paved, multi-use hiking, bicycling and equestrian trail currently spans over 15 miles of the planned 25-mile length.
 When completed, it will generally follow the East Bay Municipal Utility District's corridor and the Contra Costa Water District's canal.